italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

 Request
 ^^^^^^^

-The requests at the Token Request endpoint of the PID Provider MUST be HTTP POST requests in the HTTP request message body using the ``application/x-www-form-urlencoded`` format.
-The Wallet Instance sends the Token endpoint request with *private_key_jwt* authentication and a *DPoP proof* containing the following parameters (mandatory unless otherwise specified).
+The request at the Token endpoint of the PID Provider MUST be an HTTP POST request in the HTTP request message body using the ``application/x-www-form-urlencoded`` format.
+The Wallet Instance sends the Token endpoint request with *private_key_jwt* authentication and a *DPoP proof* containing parameters in the table below (all mandatory unless otherwise specified).

+The Token endpoint MUST accept and validate the DPoP proof sent in the DPoP field of the Header.
+The Token endpoint MUST validate the DPoP proof based on the steps defined in Section 4.3 of DPoP document `[DPoP-draft16] <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop-16>`_.
+Thus, it mitigates the misuse of leaked or stolen access tokens at the credential endpoint of PID Provider as the attacker needs to present a.
+If the DPoP proof is invalid, the Token endpoint returns an error response per Section 5.2 of [:rfc:`6749`] with ``invalid_dpop_proof`` as the value of the error parameter.

 .. list-table::
     :widths: 20 60 20